Particular/docs.particular.net/samples/servicecontrol/events-subscription/sample.md

  1. Using [ServiceControl Management](/servicecontrol/license.md#servicecontrol-management-app) tool, set up ServiceControl to monitor endpoints using MSMQ transport.
  1. Ensure the `ServiceControl` process is running before running the sample.

-NOTE: When using the [AzureServiceBus Transport](/transports/azure-service-bus/) it is necessary to configure the [ValidateAndHashIfNeeded](/transports/azure-service-bus/sanitization.md#automated-sanitization) sanitization strategy for both endpoints in this project.
-This ensures consistent entity name shortening between the endpoints and ServiceControl.
-The same applies when using the [Azure Service Bus .NET Standard Transport](/transports/azure-service-bus-netstandard/), in which case the name-shortening rules can be specified via [configuration settings](/transports/azure-service-bus-netstandard/configuration.md#entity-creation).
+NOTE: When using the [AzureServiceBus transport](/transports/azure-service-bus/), it is necessary to configure the [ValidateAndHashIfNeeded](/transports/azure-service-bus/sanitization.md#automated-sanitization) sanitization strategy for both endpoints in this project.
+This ensures that a consistent entity name-shortening strategy is used between the endpoints and ServiceControl.
+The same applies when using the [Azure Service Bus .NET Standard transport](/transports/azure-service-bus-netstandard/), in which case the name-shortening rules can be specified via [configuration settings](/transports/azure-service-bus-netstandard/configuration.md#entity-creation).

 ## Running the project

-The project presents how to handle two kinds of events:
+The project handles two kinds of events:

 ### MessageFailed event

-A `MessageFailed` event is emitted whenever processing a message fails and the message is moved to the error queue.
+A `MessageFailed` event is emitted when processing a message fails and the message is moved to the error queue.

-In order to observe this, press <kbd>Enter</kbd> in the `NServiceBusEndpoint` console window.
-That will send a new `SimpleMessage`.
+To observe this in action, press <kbd>Enter</kbd> in the `NServiceBusEndpoint` console window to send a new `SimpleMessage` event.
 Processing of the message fails every time.

 When a `MessageFailed` event is received, the `EndpointsMonitor` prints the following message in its console window: